The official Rust logo | |

 }

-Lifetimes are a usually implicit part of all reference types in Rust.
-Each particular lifetime encompasses a set of locations in the code for which a variable is valid.
-The borrow checker in the Rust compiler uses lifetimes to ensure that the values pointed to by a reference remain valid.
-It also ensures that a mutable reference only exists if no immutable references exist at the same time.[56][57]
-Rust's memory and ownership system was influenced by region-based memory management in languages such as Cyclone and ML Kit.[5]
+Lifetimes are usually an implicit part of all reference types in Rust.
+Each lifetime encompasses a set of locations in the code for which a variable is valid.
+The borrow checker in the Rust compiler uses lifetimes to ensure that the values a reference points to remain valid.
+It also ensures that a mutable reference exists only if no immutable references exist at the same time.[69][70]
+Rust's memory and ownership system was influenced by region-based memory management in languages such as Cyclone and ML Kit.[6]

-Rust defines the relationship between the lifetimes of the objects used and created by functions as part of their signature using lifetime parameters.[58]
+Rust defines the relationship between the lifetimes of the objects created and used by functions, using lifetime parameters, as a signature feature.[71]

 function.
-This structure enforces the so-called resource acquisition is initialization (RAII) design pattern, in which resources, like file descriptors or network sockets, are tied to the lifetime of an object: when the object is dropped, the resource is closed.[59][60]
+This technique enforces the so-called resource acquisition is initialization (RAII) design pattern, in which resources, such as file descriptors or network sockets, are tied to the lifetime of an object: when the object is dropped, the resource is closed.[72][73]

 The example below parses some configuration options from a string and creates a struct containing the options.
-The struct only contains references to the data, so for the struct to remain valid, the data referred to by the struct needs to be valid as well.
+The struct only contains references to the data; so, for the struct to remain valid, the data referred to by the struct must be valid as well.
 The function signature for parse_config

 use std::collections::HashMap;